CyberFreek/SmartThingsEdgeDrivers/README.md

 Unfortunately, this was not the end of my journey.
 I discovered an issue with the default SmartThings Edge driver when the shade motor is reversed.
 Ugh.

-Basically, my blinds opened when I clicked close and closed when I clicked open - EVERYTHING was reversed.
+Basically, my shades opened when I clicked close and closed when I clicked open - EVERYTHING was reversed.
 To my surprise, they said NOTHING about this issue on their website.
 I didn't see it in the reviews either (which I will be fixing).

 I contacted their customer support and was told the following: